 Private underwater rescue team to join search for missing Nicola Bulley

-The move comes as the first images of Ms Bulley from the day she vanished have been released.
+Move comes as first images released of Nicola Bulley from the day she vanished

 A private underwater rescue team is reportedly set to assist police in their search for missing mother-of-two Nicola Bulley.